A Calabi operator for Riemannian locally symmetric spaces: Products

-Similarly, a covariantly constant symmetric $2$-form on a Riemannian product with nondegenerate Ricci tensor, can have no `cross terms,' i.e.~must be block diagonal.
-Moreover, each block is a symmetric tensor independent of the other factors.
-Therefore, without loss of generality, we may suppose for the rest of this proof that $M$ is irreducible.
-It follows that $\psi_{ab}=Ag_{ab}$ for some positive constant~$A$ and it remains to show that $A=0$.
-If not, then, without loss of generality, we may rescale $g_{ab}$ and $\phi_{ab}$ so that
+This implies that a symmetric $2$-form on a Riemannian product with nondegenerate Ricci tensor and satisfying (\ref{killed_by_R}) can have no `cross terms,' i.e.~must be block diagonal.
+Therefore, without loss of generality, we may suppose for the rest of this proof that $M$ is irreducible and that $R_{ab}=\pm g_{ab}$, as usual.
+Having done this, equation (\ref{killed_by_R}) says that the natural action of curvature annihilates the symmetric form $\psi_{de}$ and since $R_{ab}{}^e{}_c$ is covariantly constant the same is true for~$\nabla_a\psi_{de}$.
+As in the proof of Theorem~\ref{eigenvalues_of_curvature}, now using Lemma~\ref{L-one}, this implies that $\psi_{ab}=\lambda g_{ab}$ for some smooth function~$\lambda\geq 0$ and it remains to show that $\lambda\equiv 0$.
+Let us record our conclusion so far